Skip to Main Content

 ...if a program can do a job as well as a person, then humans shouldn’t duplicate those abilities; they must surpass them.
 The next task for higher education, then, is to prepare graduates to make the most effective use of the new tools and to rise above and go beyond their limitations.
 That means pedagogies that emphasize active and experiential learning, that show students how to take advantage of these new technologies and that produce graduates who can do those things that the tools can’t.

 It is our responsibility as educators to teach students to use GAI ethically and with full knowledge of its advantages and limitations.
-This page will help UMass Global faculty incorporate GAI into their classroom teaching, and design assignments that can confound use of GAI while generally discouraging cheating.
+This guide aims help UMass Global faculty incorporate GAI into their classroom teaching, and design assignments that can use AI.

 The developers of GAI tell us that tools such as ChatGPT and Bard, also known as "large language models" or LLMs, work by predicting the flow of language.
 GAI uses publicly available sources to "recognize the relationships that most commonly exist between individual units of meaning (including full or partial words, phrases and sentences)" (Hoffman, 2023).
 According to Chat GPT (2023, August) itself, this type of artificial intelligence